 - Or they do a combination of the above.

-Buying ads also leaves you exposed to the threat of a better funded competitor, who will outspend you.
-I often hear from small business owners who have been priced out of online advertising, including Google Ads, because a competitor is outbidding them for the most important words and phrases.
-And that half page ad you run in a publication, becomes vastly less effective when a competitor decides to invest in a double-page spread for the next 6 months.
+In those examples, the business owner is connecting with strangers and paying a fee every time.
+That’s a flawed combination.
+Why?
+Buying attention though ads leaves you exposed to the threat of a better funded competitor who will outspend you.
+I often hear from small business owners who have been priced out of online advertising, including Google Ads, because better funded competitors are outbidding them for the most important placements, words and phrases.
+And that half page ad you run in a publication, becomes vastly less effective when a competitor decides to invest in a double-page spread for the next 6-months.

 An attractive alternative